robotix/2020.robotix.in/_events/bombdisposal.markdown

 ##### Round 1

-1. Traverse through an obstacle path and search for bombs (wooden blocks)
+1. Traverse through an obstacle path and search for bombs (wooden blocks).

-2. Have to save the city by taking the bombs out of the city limit to the safe zone (green zone)
+2. Have to save the city by taking the bombs out of the city limit to the safe zone (green zone).

-3. Each bomb will have a time denoted on it specifying the time the bomb will explode after the event starts
+3. Each bomb will have a time denoted on it specifying the time the bomb will explode after the event starts.

 4. Each bomb will have 3 wires on them of different colours.
 Dispose the bombs by cutting the correct wire.

-5. Cutting of wrong wire will set off the bomb immediately
+5. Cutting of wrong wire will set off the bomb immediately.

-6. Dropping any bomb will lead to its explosion
+6. Dropping any bomb will lead to its explosion.

-7. There will a sound to indicate the bomb blast
+7. There will a sound to indicate the bomb blast.

-8. Each participant will be given 3 lives in this round after which the round is over
+8. Each participant will be given 3 lives in this round after which the round is over.

-9. A life is deducted whenever a bomb the robot was last directly engaged with, explodes
+9. A life is deducted whenever a bomb the robot was last directly engaged with, explodes.

 10. The bot can defuse the bomb in the city limits itself instead of taking it to safe zone but it will cost him 5 times more negative points if it explodes in city limits.

 ##### Round 2

-1. Traverse through an obstacle path and search for bombs (wooden blocks)
+1. Traverse through an obstacle path and search for bombs (wooden blocks).

-2. Have to save the city by taking the bombs out of the city limit to the safe zone
+2. Have to save the city by taking the bombs out of the city limit to the safe zone.

-3. Each bomb will have a time denoted on it specifying the time the bomb will explode after the event starts
+3. Each bomb will have a time denoted on it specifying the time the bomb will explode after the event starts.

 4. Each bomb will have 3 wires on them of different colours.
 Dispose the bombs by cutting the correct wire.

-5. To diffuse few bombs more than 1 wire needs to be cut in the order specified on the bomb
+5. To diffuse few bombs more than 1 wire needs to be cut in the order specified on the bomb.

-6. Bombs will have different points for getting diffused depending on the complexity of diffusing
+6. Bombs will have different points for getting diffused depending on the complexity of diffusing.

-7. Cutting of wrong wire will set off the bomb immediately
+7. Cutting of wrong wire will set off the bomb immediately.

 8. There will be tanks of fossil fuel around the city.
 These need to be taken to another area outside the city which will be marked red.
 Positive points will be awarded for each tank that is moved, however, if dropped negative points will be given.

 9. Dropping any bomb will lead to negative points.

-10. There will a sound to indicate the bomb blast ( Dropping case excluded, only when timer goes off )
+10. There will a sound to indicate the bomb blast (Dropping case excluded, only when timer goes off).

-11. Each participant will be given 2 lives in this round after which the round is over
+11. Each participant will be given 2 lives in this round after which the round is over.

 12. The bot can defuse the bomb in the city limits itself instead of taking it to safe zone but it will cost him 5 times more negative points if it explodes in city limits.

 #### Arena